cupy/cupy/docs/source/user_guide/fft.rst

     cp.fft.config.use_multi_gpus = True
     cp.fft.config.set_cufft_gpus([0, 1])  # use GPU 0 & 1

-    shape = (64, 64)
+    shape = (64, 64)  # batch size = 64
     dtype = cp.complex64
     a = cp.random.random(shape).astype(dtype)  # reside on GPU 0

     b = cp.fft.fft(a)  # computed on GPU 0 & 1, reside on GPU 0

-If you need to perform 2D/3D transforms (ex: :func:`~cupy.fft.fftn`) instead of 1D (ex: `fft`), it would likely still work, but in this particular use case it loops over the transformed axes under the hood (which is exactly what is done in NumPy too), which could be suboptimal.
+If you need to perform 2D/3D transforms (ex: :func:`~cupy.fft.fftn`) instead of 1D (ex: :func:`~cupy.fft.fft`), it would likely still work, but in this particular use case it loops over the transformed axes under the hood (which is exactly what is done in NumPy too), which could lead to suboptimal performance.

-The second kind of usage is to use the low-level, *internal* CuPy APIs.
+The second kind of usage is to use the low-level, *private* CuPy APIs.
 You need to construct a :class:`~cupy.cuda.fft.Plan1d` object and use it as if you are programming in C/C++ with `cuFFT`_.
-Using this approach, your array can reside on the host as a `numpy.ndarray`, so its size can be much larger than what a single GPU can accommodate, which is one of the main reasons to run multi-GPU FFT.
+Using this approach, your array can reside on the host as a :class:`numpy.ndarray`, so its size can be much larger than what a single GPU can accommodate, which is one of the main reasons to run multi-GPU FFT.

 .. code:: python